dmetivie/RobustMeans.jl/README.md

 # RobustMeans

-This package aim is to implement in Julia some (one-dimensional for now) robust mean estimators.
+This package aim is to implement in Julia some robust mean estimators (one-dimensional for now).
-See [Mean Estimation and Regression Under Heavy-Tailed Distributions: A Survey](https://arxiv.org/pdf/1906.04280.pdf) for a recent but but not up to date since the field is very active) survey.
+See [Mean Estimation and Regression Under Heavy-Tailed Distributions: A Survey](https://arxiv.org/pdf/1906.04280.pdf) or [The Robust Randomized Quasi Monte Carlo method, applications to integrating singular functions](https://cnrs.hal.science/CMAP/hal-03631879v3) for recent surveys.

 **I am currently trying some stuff on the package about "robust moving average"**